Elaine Bearer

 Elaine L. Bearer is an American neuroscientist, pathologist, and composer.

 Education

-Bearer received her Bachelor's of Music from The Manhattan School of Music in Theory, June 1970.
+Bearer received her Bachelor's of Music from The Manhattan School of Music in Theory, in June 1970.
 She received the Masters of Art from New York University, where her thesis was Structural Innovation in the String Quartets of Haydn.
 Prior to studies at The Manhattan School, Bearer was a pupil of Nadia Boulanger, first at the Ecole Americaine des Beaux Arts in Fontainebleau and continuing in Boulanger's home on Rue Ballu in Paris.
 She received the combined MD-PhD degree from University of California San Francisco (UCSF).

 Career

 After a one-year post-doctoral fellowship with Lelio Orci in Geneva, Bearer returned to UCSF for residency and fellowship training—clinically in Pathology and Medical Genetics with Charlie Epstein, and scientifically in Biochemistry and Biophysics with Bruce Alberts.
 She was recruited to a tenure track position at Brown University in 1991 and rose in the ranks to full professorship.
 In 2009 University of New Mexico recruited her to an endowed tenured professorship and as Vice Chair for Research.